irfanzim/Python-Maven-Rewards-Challenge/README.md

 <img width="1189" height="689" alt="image" src="https://github.com/user-attachments/assets/95145c9c-fa41-43d7-be03-2d39f6da41a6" />

+To solve the issue I tried to use the logic for offer duration.
+A valid offer completion time should be lower or equal than receive time+duration.
+I pivot the dataset based on receive time, view time, and completed time.
+I found out that.
 One person can receive multiple offers.
+I removed the rows where view time is less than receive time.

 <img width="763" height="523" alt="image" src="https://github.com/user-attachments/assets/f06e33a3-2a0e-4b3d-80ad-180c71da26b8" />

-I also got that, customer can complete the offer without viewing it
+I also got that, customer can complete the offer without viewing it.
+I kep those data, as it is sometimes logical.

 <img width="808" height="211" alt="image" src="https://github.com/user-attachments/assets/6fafbf71-9935-4e97-9c0b-cd85b29c2f1a" />

-I also converted duration to hours.
+I converted duration to hours.
 A valid offer completion time should be lower or equal than receive time+duration.
 Finally, I ran the analysis for same customer Id “e2127556f4f64592b11af22de27a7932”.
 And, I got that transaction time 522 is still getting connected to two offers.

 <img width="1108" height="219" alt="image" src="https://github.com/user-attachments/assets/d1a341f8-46dc-431d-aa2b-2b22ceffc155" />

-So, I did not go further with this time matching approach.
+So, I did not go further with this time duration approach.

 Rather, I separated offer_completed dataset and applied the logic that offer_completed time is same as transaction time to get transaction dataset.